Issue 05 · March 2026 · United Kingdom

 He was not really coaching yet.
 Just passing on what he had learned.
 But that moment, without him knowing it, was the beginning.

 Team Spiral was born out of necessity.
 Out of a lack of access.
 Out of a desire not to feel like the only person in your town jumping off walls.
+That feeling still drives everything they do.

 Spiral is now a Community Interest Company in the heart of Bedford.
 Tens of thousands of participants have come through their programmes since 2016.
 Regular classes.
 School outreach.
 Events.
 Mentorship.